-For children with heart failure, doctors use many different treatments to lower the workload of the heart.
-The goals are to control extra salt and water and to improve the heart's ability to pump.
+Doctors use many different treatments to lower the workload of the heart in children with heart failure.
+The goals are to control extra water and to improve the heart's ability to pump.

 Congestive Heart Failure Treatment Options

 Diuretics help the kidneys rid the body of extra water.
-This lowers the amount of fluid in the lungs to lower blood pressure and improve circulation.
+This lowers the amount of fluid in the lungs and improves circulation.

 Other medicines are used to control the blood pressure and the heart’s contractions.
-To help the heart pump better, doctors use medicines like these:
+To help the heart pump better, doctors use medicines such as these: